 Course Title GCSE French Overview This course aims to provide students with the ability to communicate in the French language.
 Limitations Students should have studied French in Lower School.
 Most suitable for Students who have experienced some success in their Lower School French studies.
-Qualification gained GCSE Awarding Body and specification AQA GCSE French Full Course 8652 Grading 9-1 Main areas of knowledge understanding and skills The GCSE course in French is a continuation of the topics and skills learnt in years 7, 8, and 9.
-Topics include: family, new technologies, hobbies, school, social problems, environmental issues and home town and area.

-Assessment This is through 4 units; Unit 1: Listening Examination (25%) This takes place at the end of the course.
+Qualification gained GCSE Awarding Body and specification AQA GCSE French Full Course 8652 Grading 9-1 Main areas of knowledge The GCSE course in French is a continuation of the topics and skills learnt understanding and skills in years 7, 8, and 9.
+Topics include: family, new technologies, hobbies, school, social problems, environmental issues and hometown and area.
+Assessment This is through 4 units.
+Unit 1: Listening Examination (25%) This takes place at the end of the course.
 Unit 2: Reading Examination (25%) This takes place at the end of the course.
-Unit 3: Speaking Examination (25%) This takes the form of a speaking test which includes a role play, reading out aloud and a photo card.
-This takes place towards the end of the course.
-Unit 4: Writing Examination (25%) This takes the form of two pieces of writing, and two or three short translation exercises at the end of the course.
-Allows progression GCE A-Level French to Expenses involved We recommend you buy a French dictionary and revision guides.
-Curriculum Leader Mr A Acheson - andrew.acheson@thirskschool.org
+Unit 3: Speaking Examination (25%) This takes the form of a speaking test which includes a role play, reading aloud task and discussing a photo card towards the end of the course.
+Unit 4: Writing Examination (25%) This takes the form of three to five pieces of writing at the end of the course.
+Allows progression to GCE A-Level French Expenses involved We recommend you buy a French dictionary Curriculum Leader Mr A Acheson